yobicash/libyobicash/yobipy/README.md

 ## Installing - the easy way

+ 1 - Load the build tools: source ./buildsys/buildutils.sh
- 1 - Install the dependencies using install_deps.sh, this will install rust, python and all other required tools+deps into your home directory.
+ 2 - Install the dependencies using install_deps.sh, this will install rust, python and all other required tools+deps into your home directory.
- 2 - Build everything using build_yobipy.sh - this script will also run the test suites for all components, upon error check build.log.
+ 3 - Build everything using build_yobipy.sh - this script will also run the test suites for all components, upon error check build.log.
- 3 - A python package will be built and a virtualenv configured for you, to use the virtualenv simply type "pipenv shell" and use python 3.6 to run your application code.
+ 4 - A python package will be built and a virtualenv configured for you, to use the virtualenv simply type "pipenv shell" and use python 3.6 to run your application code.

 In summary:
 ```